DeltaRCM/deltarcm.github.io/README.md

 ## Hosting information

-The site is set up to build the Jekyll contents in this repository (https://github.com/DeltaRCM/deltarcm.org) on Travis CI, and then deploy the built site to AWS S3 for hosting.
+The site is set up to build the Jekyll contents in this repository (https://github.com/DeltaRCM/deltarcm.org) on Travis CI, and then deploy the built site to GitHub Pages for hosting.
-The site is delivered via the AWS Cloudfront service, which enables an ssl connection.

-As a result, changes on the S3 bucket may not be reflected at deltarcm.org for up to 24 hours.
-You can always hit the S3 site directly at http://deltarcm.org.s3-website.us-east-2.amazonaws.com/, to see the non-Cloudfront-cached version.
+The site is served behind the alias `deltarcm.org`, but you can always hit the site directly at http://deltarcm.github.io.

 ### Running a local instance